olivopaolo/boing/doc/source/boing.net.rst

 .. class:: boing.net.Encoder

-   The Encoder class is the abstract base class for implementing the encoders of all the different encodings.
+   Abstract base class for implementing the encoders of all the different encodings.

+   .. method:: encode(obj)

+      .. decorator:: @abc.abstractmethod

+      Return the result obtained from encoding *obj*.

+   .. method:: reset()

+      .. decorator:: @abc.abstractmethod

+      Reset the encoder.

 .. class:: boing.net.Decoder

-   The Decoder class is the abstract base class for implementing the decoders of all the different encodings.
+   Abstract base class for implementing the decoders of all the different encodings.

    The Decoder class implements the composite pattern.
 Many decoders can be put in sequence into a single composed decoder using the sum operator.

+   .. method:: decode(obj)

+      .. decorator:: @abc.abstractmethod

+      Return the list of objects obtained from decoding *obj*.

+   .. method:: reset()

+      .. decorator:: @abc.abstractmethod

+      Reset the decoder.